nardosm/WorkshopChallenge/README.md

 These are the different roles that were assigned for the project.

 Project Manager - Walid Nasim
 DBA & REST Developer - Joaquin Lacalle-Melero

 UI Developers:

-  Akintola Marke
+  -Akintola Marke
-  Nardos Megersa
+  -Nardos Megersa
-  Shehzad Sadiq
+  -Shehzad Sadiq

 # Technologies Used